yousefmamdohfawzy/littlelemonapi/README.md

 ## Overview

-The Little Lemon API is a Django REST framework-based project providing robust endpoints for managing a restaurant's operations.
-The API supports user management, menu item management, cart operations, and order processing with role-based permissions (Customer, Delivery Crew, Manager, and Admin).
+The Little Lemon API is a Django REST Framework-based backend system designed to streamline restaurant operations.
+It provides endpoints for managing user roles, menu items, orders, and carts.
+This API ensures secure role-based access for Customers, Delivery Crew, Managers, and Admins, supporting essential features such as authentication, filtering, sorting, and throttling.

 -------------------------------------------------